google/executor.nvim/README.md

 Available commands:

-* `ExecutorRun`: run the stored command.
+- `ExecutorRun`: run the stored command.
 Will prompt for the command if it does not exist.
 Use `<Esc>` or `q` in the initial text prompt to cancel.

-* `ExecutorSetCommand`: change the command that runs when `ExecutorRun` is invoked.
+- `ExecutorSetCommand`: change the command that runs when `ExecutorRun` is invoked.
 You can use `<Esc>` or `q` in normal mode to cancel this command.

-* `ExecutorShowDetail`: reveal the details window for the last execution run.
+- `ExecutorShowDetail`: reveal the details window for the last execution run.

-* `ExecutorHideDetail`: hide the details window for the last execution run.
+- `ExecutorHideDetail`: hide the details window for the last execution run.

-* `ExecutorToggleDetail`: toggle the visibility of the details window.
+- `ExecutorToggleDetail`: toggle the visibility of the details window.

-* `ExecutorSwapToSplit`: changes your view setting to render in a split, not a popup.
+- `ExecutorSwapToSplit`: changes your view setting to render in a split, not a popup.
 Useful if you prefer a popup most of the time but want to temporarily swap for a particular task.

-* `ExecutorSwapToPopup`: changes your view setting to render in a popup, not a split.
+- `ExecutorSwapToPopup`: changes your view setting to render in a popup, not a split.
 Useful if you prefer a popup most of the time but want to temporarily swap for a particular task.

-* `ExecutorShowPresets`: shows the preset commands set in config.
+- `ExecutorShowPresets`: shows the preset commands set in config.

-* `ExecutorShowHistory`: shows the previous commands run in the session.
+- `ExecutorShowHistory`: shows the previous commands run in the session.

-* `ExecutorReset`: will clear the output from the statusline and clear the stored command.
+- `ExecutorReset`: will clear the output from the statusline and clear the stored command.
 Useful if your last run was a while ago, and the status output on your statusline is no longer relevant.

+- `ExecutorOneOff [cmd]`: runs the provided command and shows the results, but does not overwrite your stored command.

 For example: